-Name Age Position with the Company J. Michael Pearson 60 President, Chief Executive Officer and Director Mark R. Stauffer 45 Executive Vice President and Chief Financial Officer Elliott J. Kennedy 53 Executive Vice President - Gulf Coast James L. Rose 42 Executive Vice President - Atlantic and Caribbean J. Cabell Acree, III 49 Vice President, General Counsel and Secretary
+Name Age Position with the Company J. Michael Pearson 61 President, Chief Executive Officer and Director Mark R. Stauffer 46 Executive Vice President and Chief Financial Officer Elliott J. Kennedy 54 Executive Vice President - Gulf Coast James L. Rose 44 Executive Vice President - Atlantic and Caribbean J. Cabell Acree, III 50 Vice President, General Counsel and Secretary

 Below is a summary of the business experience of our executive officers who do not serve on the Board.
-Mr. Pearson's business experience is included under the caption "Background of the Continuing Directors", above.
+Mr. Pearson's business experience is included under the caption "Nominees for Class II Directors", above.

-Mark R. Stauffer - Mr. Stauffer has served as our Chief Financial Officer since 2004 and served as Secretary from 2004 until August 31, 2007.
+Mark R. Stauffer - Mr. Stauffer has served as our Chief Financial Officer since 2004, and Executive Vice President since 2007, and served as Secretary from 2004 until August 31, 2007.
 Mr. Stauffer served as our Chief Financial Officer and Vice President from 1999, when he joined us, to October 2004.
-Prior to joining us, Mr. Stauffer served in various capacities at Coastal Towing, Inc. from 1986 to 1999, including Vice President & Chief Financial Officer, Vice President-Finance, Controller, Accounting Manager and Staff Accountant.
+Prior to joining us, Mr. Stauffer served in various capacities at Coastal Towing, Inc. from 1986 to 1999, including Vice President and Chief Financial Officer, Vice President-Finance, Controller, Accounting Manager and Staff Accountant.
 Mr. Stauffer is a Certified Public Accountant.
-Mr. Stauffer was named Executive Vice President in December 2007.